 Ethel Smyth (1858-1944) was an English composer and suffragette.
-A leading musical figure of her era, she became the first female composer to be awarded a damehood, while her March of the Women became the official anthem of the Women's Social and Political Union,
+A leading musical figure of her era, she became the first female composer to be awarded a damehood.
+Her March of the Women became the official anthem of the Women's Social and Political Union.

-Determined to have a career in music, despite the wishes of her father, Smyth's studies took her to the Leipzig conservatory at the age of 17.
+Despite the wishes of her father, she was determined to pursue a career in music.
+Smyth's studies took her to the Leipzig conservatory at the age of 17.
 There, she studied with Reinecke, and met composers including Dvořák, Grieg, Tchaikovsky, Clara Schumann and Brahms.

-Smyth wrote everything from songs and piano works to orchestral pieces and large-scale works, while her operatic success saw her become the first woman to have an opera performed at the New York Metropolitan Opera.
+Smyth wrote everything from songs and piano works to orchestral pieces and large-scale works.
+Her operatic success saw her become the first woman to have an opera performed at the New York Metropolitan Opera.
 She was also a gifted writer, publishing works of non-fiction and autobiography.

 But where should you begin with getting to know her music?
 Here are six of the best pieces by Ethel Smyth.